kenlasko/k8s/README.md

 Once the `bootstrap-cluster.sh` script bootstraps the cluster, ArgoCD should take over and install all the remaining applications.
 ArgoCD sync-waves should install apps in the correct order.
 The full list of apps and their relative order can be found [here](/argocd-apps).

 ## Get Kubernetes token for token-based authentication
 Cluster connectivity can be done via OIDC through Omni, but its a good idea to have secondary access through standard token-based authentication.
 The cluster is configured for this using [Talos Shared VIP](https://www.talos.dev/v1.9/talos-guides/network/vip/), which makes cluster API access via a shared IP that is advertised by one of the control plane nodes.
-The address for this is `https://192.168.1.11:6443`.
+The address for this is `https://192.168.1.11:6443` and is defined in Omni's [controlplane.yaml](https://github.com/kenlasko/omni/blob/main/patches/controlplane.yaml) patch.

 The service account is configured via [kubeapi-serviceaccount.yaml](/manifests/argocd/kubeapi-serviceaccount.yaml) and gets its token when the service account is created.